n-elie7/alu-shell/io_redirections_and_filters/README.md

 This command is used to get third line of the file
 ## > command
 This command is used to redirect output to new file
-~
+## ls command
+This command is used to list down all files in current working directory ~